Daniel C. Conlon, Esq., (412) 594-3951, firstname.lastname@example.org

-Unlike retail licenses, there is no quota for Manufacturer (G), Limited Winery (LK) and Limited Distillery (AL) licenses.
-As a result, these licenses are a much lower investment.
-To learn more about manufacturing licenses and its storage or satellite location options visit this previous article.
+Unlike retail licenses, there is no quota for Hotel (H), Brewery (G), Limited Winery (LK) and Limited Distillery (AL) licenses.
+As a result, these licenses can be a much lower initial investment.
+To learn more about manufacturing licenses and their storage or satellite location options visit this previous article.

 Retail licenses are commonly sold by food and beverage businesses who are using (or used) the license, however, sales/purchases are often made through a liquor license broker.
 The sale/purchase of a liquor license must be approved by the PLCB.
 While licenses may be sold, a liquor license, according to the State is a “privilege” so the PLCB will investigate the buyer of a license and its proposed licensed premises.

 After the dust settles on a successful liquor license transfer, you, the proud new owner of the license, must prepare for an annual “check up” of the license.
 During these “check ups” —called renewals or validations depending on the year— the PLCB will review if any citations were issued to the licensee and whether PA Revenue and Labor and Industry taxes are paid.

 Obtaining PLCB approval to acquire a liquor license can often be a complicated process.
 Renewals and validations may also come with several pitfalls.
 It is recommended to retain legal counsel early in the process of obtaining a liquor license or in a complicated license renewal or validation.
 The transfer of a retail liquor license may require the buyer to produce numerous legal documents and financial records.